 What Is a Soft Inquiry?

-- You pull your own credit report or score for any reason
+– Accessing your own credit report or score, regardless of the reason

-- An insurance company reviews your credit score as part of its risk assessment before offering you a policy
+– An insurance company assessing your credit score as part of their risk evaluation before offering you a policy

-- An employer reviews your credit as part of a background check
+– An employer conducting a background check that involves examining your credit

-- Credit card companies or other lenders review your score or report as a way to see if you’re qualified to receive a pre-approved credit offer
+– Credit card companies or other lenders reviewing your score or report to determine your eligibility for a pre-approved credit offer

 What Is a Hard Inquiry?

-Hard inquiries are typically limited to when someone checks your credit as part of the process for evaluating you for a loan or other type of credit.
-Hard inquiries do show up on your credit reports for lenders, and they are used in credit scoring models.
-They can impact your score.
+Hard inquiries typically occur when your credit is checked as part of the evaluation process for a loan or other forms of credit.
+Unlike soft inquiries, hard inquiries are visible on your credit reports and are factored into credit scoring models, potentially impacting your credit score.

-Some things that can trigger a hard inquiry include:
+Here are several situations that can trigger a hard inquiry:

-- Applications for credit that result in the lender pulling your credit report — including, but not limited to auto loans, private student loans, personal loans, mortgages and credit cards
+- Credit applications result in lenders accessing your credit report, including auto loans, private student loans, personal loans, mortgages, and credit cards.

-- Requests for credit limit increases that lead your current creditor to pull your credit report to evaluate you for more credit
+- Requests for credit limit increases, prompting your current creditor to review your credit report when considering extending more credit.

-- Applications for renting an apartment or house or having new utility services set up
+- Applications for renting a residence or establishing new utility services.

-In some cases, when collection agencies conduct skip tracing, it can show up as a hard inquiry on your credit report.
+- In some instances, when collection agencies perform skip tracing to locate individuals, it can be recorded as a hard inquiry on your credit report.

 Do Hard Inquiries Lower Your Credit Score?